Legal online betting options in Missouri currently consist of daily fantasy sports and online horse racing betting.

 Fantasy Sports Law

-This bill resembles other daily fantasy bills passed across the nation as far as regulations go.
-Licensed fantasy sites in Missouri are now required to hold customer funds in a separate account segregated from operational funds, sites must offer self-exclusion programs, customers must be verified to be over the age of 18 and confidential information available to employees of fantasy sites must be protected so as to ensure a level playing field for all customers.
+Under the Missouri Fantasy Sports Consumer Protection Act, fantasy operators must apply for a license from the Missouri Gaming Commission, hold customer funds in a separate account segregated from operational funds, offer self-exclusion programs, ensure all customers are 18 or older, verify the identity of every customer and ensure that confidential information available to employees of fantasy sites is protected so as to ensure a level playing field for all customers.

 One point of contention regarding the bill was the inclusion of relatively high fees for sites seeking a license.
 Operators are required to pay for the cost of the initial background check, up to a maximum of $50,000.
 Sites will also be required to pay an annual tax of 11.5% of the previous year’s net revenue.
 Additionally, sites will be asked to pay an annual licensing fee of $10,000 or 10% of the previous year’s net revenue, whichever is smaller.